-All of the steering components (i.e. steering linkage, pitman arm, steering gear, flexible coupling, steering column, steering hub, and steering wheel) were designed by General Motors and Saginaw Steering Gear Division such that they could be put together with great integrity, reliability, and dependability.
-They were designed so that they only went together one way and when assembled there was good visual indication that the assembly was correct.
+All of the steering components (i.e. steering linkage, pitman arm, steering gear, flexible coupling, I-shaft asm, steering column, steering hub, and steering wheel) were designed by General Motors and Saginaw Steering Gear Division such that they could be put together with great integrity, reliability, and dependability.
+They were designed so that they only went together one way and had good visual indication that the assembly was correct.

-It is very important that steering components be in good condition and assembled correctly (not only from a safety standpoint) but for the following functional reasons:
+It is very important that steering components are in good condition and assembled correctly (not only from a safety standpoint) but for the following functional reasons:

+- 1).
 All Saginaw recirculating ball steering gears (power, manual, variable ratio, etc) are designed so that when the car is driven straight down the road, the steering gear should be exactly on its design center.
-This is because the gear teeth inside the steering gear were manufactured with slight interference or a "high spot" exactly on center to insure a crisp and precise steering feel.
+This is because the gear set inside the steering gear was manufactured with slight interference or "high spot" exactly on center to insure a crisp and precise steering feel.
 Starting about one half turn either side of center, the gear mesh actually has a small amount of clearance designed into it.
-If your steering gear is not exactly on center when the car is driving straight, you could be feeling some "looseness" in your steering from this designed-in gear mesh clearance.

-Second, the steering column is designed such that the turn signal switch will cancel equally from right and left turns with the column right on its design center position.

-Third, the left and right tie rods depend upon the gear being on center so that they will be of roughly equal length with the proper front wheel toe settings.
+If your steering gear is not exactly on center when the car is driving straight, you could be feeling some "looseness" in your steering from this designed-in gear mesh clearance. - 2).
+Starting in 1969 all Saginaw locking steering columns were designed such that the turn signal switch cancels equally from right and left turns with the column right on its design center position.
+The canceling cam has a very limited movement since it sticks through the steering column locking plate.
+So locking steering columns have a 12 o'clock position just like steering gears. - 3).
+The left and right tie rods depend upon the gear being on center so that they will be of roughly equal length with the proper front wheel toe settings.